KQM-git/TCL/characters/unreleased/eula-1.md

 | GU |  |
 | Frames |  |
 | MV/s |  |
 {% endtab %}

 {% tab title="Glacial Illumination" %}
+Brandishes her greatsword, dealing **Cryo** DMG to nearby opponents and creates a Lightfall Sword that follows her around for a certain duration.

+When Eula's own Normal Attacks, Elemental Skill, and Elemental Burst deal DMG to opponents, they will charge the Lightfall Sword, which can gain an energy stack once every 0.1s.

+Once its duration ends, the Lightfall Sword will explode violently, dealing **Physical** DMG to nearby opponents.
+This DMG scales on the number of energy stacks the Lightfall Sword has accumulated.

+ If Eula dies or leaves the field, the Lightfall Sword will immediately explode.

 | Effect | Talent 6% |
 | :--- | :--- |